protesilaos/protesilaos-site-mirror/_posts/2016/2016-01-21-economic-governance-context-reform.md

 2. the Council of the EU, a co-legislative institution (together with the European Parliament), which is composed of national ministers;
 3. the Eurogroup, a quasi-legal formation made up of finance ministers of euro Member States, which acts as a de facto “Euro-specific European Council”.

-All are fora where national interests confront one another.
+All are fora where national interests confront each other.
 Sometimes a suboptimal compromise is reached.
 Otherwise things come to a standstill, waiting to be resolved once a crisis leaves no alternative.
 What is not represented in these intergovernmental arrangements is the European interest at-large: not the good of a nation state or group thereof, but of the whole system.
 Had it prevailed in the past, the euro would already be underpinned by a fiscal, financial, and political union.

 It thus is no coincidence that we refer to “governance” rather than “government”.
 The present order exhibits a sovereignty mismatch: there are provisions for the whole system, but no unified political entity capable of claiming ownership over them.
 For citizens this practically implies that the EU represents a set of laws detached from a governing body that could be voted out of office in general elections.